 is applied that only affects non-zero coefficients.
 The amount of

-regularization can be controlled via scale_slab
+regularization can be controlled via scale_slab and df_slab.

 To make sure that shrinkage can equally affect all coefficients,